neumino/neumino.github.io/movies.md

-### Our House
+### The Darkest Minds
-*Released on 2018-07-27, vote average 5.4*
+*Released on 2018-08-02, vote average 7.3*

-Ethan is suffering enormous guilt after his parents are killed in a car accident.
-He quits a promising future at MIT and work on a revolutionary experiment in order to care for his younger siblings.
+After a disease kills 98% of America&#39;s children, the surviving 2% develop superpowers and are placed in internment camps.
+A 16-year-old girl escapes her camp and joins a group of other teens on the run from the government.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/MZRC3xfhxnY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/tN8o_E_f9FQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>